 I know what it’s like to feel like you can’t keep up.
 In fact, I feel this way just about every day as my news feeds and inbox fill with marketing messages from software companies with things like “The 10 Things You Need to Know About….” or “How to Choose the Right [insert a multitude of software platforms here]” or “What You Don’t Know About [some technology I’ve never heard of] Can Hurt You.”

-It makes me wonder: are these tech companies thinking about me, Chase, as a real person when they’re sending these messages?
+It makes me wonder: are these tech companies thinking about me, John, as a real person when they’re sending these messages?
 Or are they just trying to make as much noise as possible — without necessarily thinking about the human audience for which it is intended?
 Has tech forgotten the value of empathy?

 What’s true for marketing is even more vital for product development.
 Lauren Goode, in her article for The Verge, articulates this point of view very well, saying that, “Tech leaders and innovators […] have their hands full.
 But as they’re building products and platforms and services for the future, they’d be wise not to forget about the people — real, live, unpredictable beings — they’re building cool stuff for.”

 Empathy for your buyers isn’t just a moral imperative; it’s a strategic business decision.
 We talk to and work with many B2B technology clients who are trying to swim in this ocean, introduce their latest and greatest product, tell their story, and generate demand.
 It’s crowded, noisy, and seemingly undifferentiated (at least from the perspective of buyers and users) but I think a few things are important here in creating products and messaging with empathy in mind:

 Pragmatic Not Esoteric

 Being creative, different and unique is good, but you still need to be approachable and practical.
 If users don’t understand you and what you’re trying to do or sell, they will not have the time nor desire to purposefully dig deeper to ‘get’ you.
 Make it obvious.